domsinclair/ishmaelphp-starter/README.md

 Optional (local development linking to your local Core checkout):
 - You can temporarily add a Composer path repository pointing to your local `IshmaelPHP-Core` to iterate without publishing a tag.
 See the commented example in `composer.json`.

+## Using PHPStorm as your ide?

+If you are using phpStorm then Ismael php ships with a command line tool.

+Look in the Docs folder for this document [PhpStorm CLI Integration](Docs/Core/guide/phpstorm-cli-integration.md)

 ## Next steps

 - After you confirm the starter runs, we can add the CLI shim commands to offer installation of the Auth and Security modules on demand (`ish make:auth`, `ish make:security`).